ChrisWoody/ChrisWoody.github.io/_posts/games/2022-09-23-hover-tank-final-stand.md

   - C#
 header:
   teaser: /assets/images/hover-tank-final-stand/hover-tank-final-stand-icon.jpg
+excerpt: Fight off endless enemies, with Shader effects in use.
 ---

 Player as a hover tank, the last of it's faction, and fight off the endless tide of enemies committed to destroying you with an array of unique and powerful weapons.
 Hold out for as long as you can!